Philippine Bank of Communications (PHS:PBC) Beneish M-Score: -2.82 (As of Jun. 25, 2026)

 Philippine Bank of Communications Business Description

 Philippine Bank of Communications is a banking corporation registered in the Philippines.
-It is engaged in providing retail and commercial banking services such as savings, deposits, current accounts, cash management, checking, time deposit account, and debit cards.
-It also offers consumer loans such as home loans, auto loans, and personal loans as well as investment services and wealth management, SME (small-medium enterprises) loans, and corporate loans.
-It organizes its business into five segments namely Branch Banking, Corporate Banking, Treasury, Consumer Finance, and Trust and Wealth management.
-The company's revenue consists of interest income, dividends, fees, and commissions.
+It is engaged in providing retail and commercial banking services such as savings, deposits, current accounts, cash management, checking, time deposit accounts, and debit cards.
+It also offers a wide range-of-products and services to clients.
+These include basic universal banking services such as deposit products, credit and loan facilities, trade-related services, treasury and foreign exchange trading, cash management services, and Trust and Investment Management services.
+It organizes its business into five segments, namely Branch Banking, Corporate Banking, Treasury, Consumer Finance, and Trust and Wealth Management.
+The company's revenue consists of interest income, dividends, fees, & commissions.